ncbi/cxx-toolkit/pages/notes.md

 ## Indexing our site on Google

+### How we index our book.

+We use sitemap and crawling to index our site.
+We also use robots.txt file to control pages that are not supposed to be indexed by Google and other bots.

+Sitemap (sitemap_000.xml) is located at the root directory of cxx-toolkit repository. robots.txt file is also located at the root directory.

 ### Resources

 [Google search console](https://search.google.com/search-console?resource_id=https://ncbi.github.io/cxx-toolkit/)

 To use this console, you need to create an account.
-We use sitemap and crawling to index our site.
-Sitemap (sitemap_000.xml) is located at the root directory of cxx-toolkit repository.

 ### How to